Writing Essentials: Good vs. Bad Choice

 The reaction is a way to show the reader what traits in the character work for them vs. what traits work against them.

-Through their choice we get the opportunity to show the reader what endgame for our character they should root for.
+Through their choice of how to handle their reaction as well as the situation they find themselves in we get the opportunity to show the reader what they should root for as endgame for our character.

 Is our character broken but beginning to make slow progress towards repairing themselves?
 Is our character perpetually defensive but showing signs of softening up?
 Is our character controlling and fearful but slowly daring to trust?

-Every choice that underscores character growth should make our reader cheer for them.
+With every choice that underscores character growth we have the opportunity to make our reader cheer for them.

-Every choice that underscores a lack of growth should make our reader sigh with frustration.
+With every choice that underscores a lack of growth we have the opportunity to make our reader sigh with frustration.

-Every consequence riding on the back of a choice should offer a hook for the reader to want to know what will happen next and how/if our character will reach endgame.
+Every consequence riding on the back of a choice gives us the possibility of a hook for the reader to want to know what will happen next and how/if our character will reach endgame.

 In the next post we’ll look at how to ensure such a hook by digging into effective ways to utilize character intention and character motivation.